You can trace my freelance journey way back in 2016. Where I and my partner Joy decided to set-up this website, to write our journey as a couple.

 That is the time I learned how to set-up this explore with joy blog site.
 Which is the main reason why I am searching for tutorials online.

-Amazed by this newfound skill, I immediately think of ways how could I make money out of it.
+Amazed by this newfound skill, I immediately think of ways how could I make money out of it, thus my freelance journey begun.

-I do not have any web dev background, nor any experience in this world of website building.
-And I did not realize back then that what I learned is simply the basics of all the basics.
+I do not have any web development background, nor any experience in this world of website building.
+I have no idea back then that what I learned is simply the basics of all the basics.

 At that time, I only think of the money I can make if I find the right client.
 Parang tanga lang ano?